Introduction

 A real performance guarantee or clean cancellation

-A confident agency will provide a clear answer without any hesitation, while a nervous one redirects to a minimum-term clause.
-Olifant Digital offers 60-day money-back guarantee, which is the standard others should hold on to.
+A confident agency answers without hesitation.
+A nervous one redirects to a minimum-term clause.
+Olifant Digital offers a 60-day money-back guarantee — the standard other agencies should hold themselves to.

 Case studies with named brands and specific numbers